ConnorGramling/LZW-Compression/README.md

-# CS 1501 – Algorithm Implementation – Assignment #3

-Due: Friday March 31st @ 11:59pm on Gradescope

-Late submission deadline: Sunday April 2nd @11:59pm with 10% penalty per late day

-You should submit the Java files `DLBCodeBook.java`, `ArrayCodeBook`, and `LZW.java` to GradeScope (the link is on Canvas).
-You must also submit a writeup named `a3.md` and an Assignment Information Sheet `InfoSheet.md` as described below.

 ## OVERVIEW

 **Purpose:** The purpose of this assignment is to fully understand the LZW compression algorithm, its performance and its implementation.